 For this, we recommend going with one of Novoresume’s CV templates.

-What, you didn’t think you’d get away with using a simple MS Word CV template, did you?
+What, you didn’t think you’d get away with using a simple text editor CV template, did you?

 Nope, to stand out with your CV, you need something much more powerful.